 Samsung Galaxy S24+ At a glance:

 We recently named the Samsung Galaxy S24 Ultra as the best smartphone for photographers, and we gave it the award for the best smartphone of the year, too.
-But, it’ll set you back a minimum of £1249/$1299.
-That’s not to say that the S24+ is cheap – starting at £999/$1079 it really isn’t – but it’s a little more affordable than the Ultra.
+But, it’ll set you back all of £1,149 / $1,299.
+The S24+ is not cheap, but costs less now than it did – starting at £799 / $799 it’s much more affordable than the Ultra.

 For the drop in price you get a slightly smaller screen, one fewer camera unit and a marginally smaller battery.
-All of these might be great sacrifices to make for the price saving, but we’ll explore the differences a little more closely as we go through the review.
+Decide for yourself whether these are big sacrifices for the price saving; once we’ve explored the differences more closely as we go through the review.

 The S24+ follows on from the Samsung Galaxy S23+.
 Compared to that, you get a slightly bigger and brighter screen, a newer and faster processor, an upgraded battery and a new suite of AI tools.